 The patient is believed to have diverted his/her methadone prescription; or

-The patient is incarcerated.
+The patient is incarcerated and receiving care from another provider.

 All doses during involuntary withdrawal must be Daily Witnessed Ingestion, with no carries, except as pharmacy closure requires.